Dayzure/entra-gsa-labs/README.md

 After you perform the steps above your deployment is ready and you can continue to fine tune.

 > Note: Because the default configuration of Azure VMs is to only allow remote log on via Remote Desktop Services to the Administrators group, you will need to tweak the security policy.
-You must add the Remote Desktop Users security group to the local security policy -
+You must add the Remote Desktop Users security group to the local security policy.
+Untill we fix that with DSC.

 # TODOs
 - [X] Remove the public IPs and validate deplyoment